Updated 2/2/24 with additional tips

 What is a Superyacht?

 There's no universally agreed upon definition of a superyacht, but generally the smallest superyachts are at least 79 feet (24 meters) in length; the next category up, mega yachts, tend to start at close to 200 feet (60 meters) in length.
 A true superyacht will be meticulously furnished, often with a master cabin with a king bed, double sinks, rain shower, and one or more VIP cabins with queen or king beds as well as an additional cabin with twin beds, come with the aforementioned permanent crew (captain, chef, chief stewardess, deckhand, and possibly additional stewardess/masseuse, deckhand, etc.) and have several water toys such as sea bobs, jet skis, kayaks, windsurfing and fishing equipment, and ideally a tender/chase boat.
+Many have an on-deck jacuzzi and some have their own gym and/or exercise equipment or even a massage room with one of the crew doubling as a masseuse.

 What Does a Superyacht Cost?